MINDFULNESS PRINCIPLES

 Trust

 Trust refers to confidence in our capacity to meet life as it unfolds, including challenging moments.
-Within Mindfulness practice, trust is described as an inner orientation that can be supportive when engaging with uncertainty and difficulty.

 Non-Striving